keltono/Hasus/README.md

 I'm going to be reading (and most likely loosely following) the book [The implementation of functional programming languages by Simon Peyton Jones](https://www.microsoft.com/en-us/research/publication/the-implementation-of-functional-programming-languages/ ) as I go along.

+Before now I was doing things pretty ad-hoc, which was fun, but now its time to do things "properly" Check [the spec](spec.md) for more exact details.

 Features/TODOs:
 - [x] HM type inference
 - [x] letrecs/recusion